United Solar secures IFC financing for Oman polysilicon facility

 “As the US solar market works to build a more diversified solar supply chain, United Solar is well-positioned to be a long-term partner to manufacturers seeking a reliable, transparent, and FEOC-compliant source of polysilicon.
 I’m excited to help expand our partnerships and support the continued growth of the US solar manufacturing base,” said Templeton.

-United Solar’s expansion in the US market comes as domestic polysilicon supply remains scarce, with only a single producer, Hemlock, with an annual nameplate capacity of around 20GW for both semiconductors and solar PV, according to data from PV Tech’s Market Research.
+United Solar’s expansion in the US market comes as domestic polysilicon supply remains scarce, with only two producers, Wacker Chemie and Hemlock.
+In the case of Hemlock, the polysilicon producer has an annual nameplate capacity of around 20GW for both semiconductors and solar PV, according to data from PV Tech’s Market Research.
 This would not cover even half of the currently operational module nameplate capacity in the US, which would require module manufacturers to procure supplies outside the US that are not affected by policy restrictions or tariffs.

 Read Next